davide-giacomini/omnidirectional-robot-odometry/README.md

     - Encoder resolution(*N*): 42 CPR (Counts Per Rev.) (could be a bit off)
 - Ground truth (GT) pose of the robot (acquired with OptiTrack)

-And we were required to:
+And I was required to:
 - Compute odometry using appropriate kinematics
     - Compute robot linear and angular velocities `v`, `⍵` from wheel encoders
     - Compute odometry using both Euler and Runge-Kutta integration methods